gabriel-dehan/cadiro/README.md

 - Sort your livesearches by `ESD`, Estimated Profit, Buyout price, etc...
 - Add comments to your livesearches
 - Your livesearches are scoped by League.
 If no livesearch was made for the current league, it will display your livesearch from the previous league, with an "outdated" indicator.
-- Hopefully, this is not developed yet but you'll be able to batch select multiple searches and start them at once.
+- Hopefully, you'll be able to batch select multiple searches and start them at once.

 Moreover, this application plugs itself inside [Poe Trade Enhancer](https://github.com/ghostscript3r/poe-trade-official-site-enhancer) (PTE), sending your livesearch data as soon as you save them in PTE.
-Well, actually it is a slightly altered version of PTE, modified so it can send data to **Path of Economy**.
+Well, actually it is a slightly altered version of PTE, modified so it can send data to **Cadiro**.

+Beware, for now, it only handles **unique items**.

 Here is what it looks like for now, the design is **very much** a work in progress.